 And with sea temperatures at a pleasant 29°C, it’s no wonder January is such a popular time to visit Langkawi.
 I think it’s one of the best places to travel in January.

 Weather in Langkawi in February

 February is still a relatively dry month, with hot, sunny days and little cloud coverage or rain to speak of.
 In fact, there are just 47 millimeters expected over just five days on average, so it’s a great time to visit Langkawi to make the most of all that sunshine on the beach.
-However, it’s quite sticky too, with high humidity peaking at around 87%.
-Still, it’s a best time to go to Langkawi.
+However, it’s quite sticky, too, with high humidity peaking at around 87%.
+Still, it’s the best time to go to Langkawi.

 Weather in Langkawi in March

 March marks the end of the “dry season” in Langkawi, so you can expect more days of rain, especially towards the end of the month.
 Specifically, rainfall averages out at 91 millimeters of rain across nine days.
 However, rain usually arrives in the form of short, heavy downpours, so it’s not likely to affect your day too much.

 Humidity is also pretty high, swinging between a very sweaty 93% and 58%.
 Temperatures are also now hitting the 30s regularly in the daytime, with highs of 34°C commons.
 Covering up against UV rays is essential.
 Even nights are hot, with temperatures barely dropping below 29°C.

 Like March, April is a transitional period between Langkawi’s “wet” and “dry” seasons.
 Average temperatures vary between highs of 34°C and lows of 24°C, but the average daytime temperature is about 30°C. Around nine hours of sunshine are expected each day, but rainfall has increased – 14 days out of the month tend to experience rain, with a total of 169 millimeters falling across the whole of April.